-Critical to the role of headship is working with the governing board and others to create a shared vision and strategic plan which inspires and motivates pupils, staff and all other members of the
+Critical to the role of headship is working with the governing body and others to create a shared vision and strategic plan which inspires and motivates pupils, staff and all other members of the school community.
+This vision should express core educational values and moral purpose and be inclusive of stakeholders' values and beliefs.